• Skip to primary navigation

 • Place all the salad ingredients except the cilantro in a large bowl and stir to combine.

 • In a medium bowl, whisk the oil, vinegar, jalapeño brine, freshly squeezed lime juice, sugar, garlic, and spices until well combined.
-Alternatively, place in a mason jar and shake.
+Alternatively, place in a mason jar and shake until blended.

 • Slowly pour dressing over the salad and stir well.
 Adjust seasonings to taste.
 Some people like it with more vinegar, sugar, salt, or lime juice.